 Chamblin said the NTRA will move forward with a marketing plan with enhanced television coverage and an expanded focus on handicapping and fan education -- a mix of education and entertainment he coined "edutainment."
 The plan also includes a goal of securing one new seven-figure sponsor each year through 2010, and a focus on creating advertising and public service announcements to grow fan base.

-Although he said the day-to-day challenges NTRA faces are "daunting," Van Clief added "we have a great deal of positive momentum to move us forward."
+Van Clief also called on audience members to renew their support through NTRA membership.
+Current membership contracts are set to expire in 2005.Although he said the day-to-day challenges NTRA faces are "daunting," Van Clief added "we have a great deal of positive momentum to move us forward."